lambdamikel/BluePillCPC/README.md

 # BluePillCPC
 An Extension Board for the Amstrad CPC based on the Blue Pill Microcontroller

-** PLEAE NOTE THAT THE CARD IS INCOMPATIBLE WITH THE CPC PLUS RANGE OF COMPUTERS - IT ONLY WORKS ON STANDARD CPC's! **
+*PLEASE NOTE THAT THE CARD IS INCOMPATIBLE WITH THE CPC PLUS RANGE OF COMPUTERS - IT ONLY WORKS ON STANDARD CPC's! *

 It's a generic IO interface to the CPC, so use cases are generic.